transposit/site-policy/Policies/github-privacy-statement.md

 #### Tracking and analytics

-We use a number of third party analytics and service providers to help us evaluate our users' use of Transposit; compile statistical reports on activity; and improve our content and website performance.
-We only use these third party analytics providers on certain areas of our website, and all of them have signed data protection agreements with us that limit the type of personal information they can collect and the purpose for which they can process the information.
+We use a number of third party analytics and service providers to help us evaluate  use of Transposit, compile statistical reports on activity, and improve our content and website performance.
+We only use these third party analytics providers on certain areas of our website.
 In addition, we use our own internal analytics software to provide features and improve our content and performance.

-We do not currently respond to your browser's Do Not Track signal, and we do not permit third parties other than our analytics and service providers to track GitHub users' activity over time on Transposit.
+We do not currently respond to your browser's Do Not Track signal, and we do not permit third parties other than our analytics and service providers to track user activity over time on Transposit.
 We do not track your online browsing activity on other online services over time.

 ### How Transposit secures your information

 Transposit takes all measures reasonably necessary to protect User Personal Information from unauthorized access, alteration, or destruction; maintain data accuracy; and help ensure the appropriate use of User Personal Information.

-Transposit enforces a written security information program.
+Transposit enforces a written information security program.
 Our program:

 - aligns with industry recognized frameworks;
 - includes security safeguards reasonably designed to protect the confidentiality, integrity, availability, and resilience of our users' data;